 - Pain that worsens with vigorous or extended activity

 Over time, you may lose the ability to rotate, flex or extend your hip.
+It may become hard to simply put on a pair of shoes.
 Worsening hip arthritis can interfere with daily activities and impact your quality of life.

 How is hip arthritis diagnosed?

-In addition to a physical exam, your doctor can use specific tests, such as an X-ray, to diagnose hip arthritis.
+In addition to a physical exam and patient history, your doctor can use specific tests, such as an X-ray, to diagnose hip arthritis.

 What is the treatment?